 The more that I learn about different cultures, the more that I become fascinated by cultural differences.
-Obviously, each person has a unique cultural heritage consisting of a blend of different cultural influences.
+Each person has a unique cultural heritage consisting of a blend of different cultural influences.
 However, research suggests that there are a couple of dominant cultural orientations across the world.

-The independent cultural orientation generally values the glory of the self.
+The individualistic cultural orientation generally values individuals distinguishing themselves, relative to others.
 This is seen in values to self-actualize, fulfill one’s potential, achieve self-esteem, reveal one’s unique talents, stand up for one’s personal rights, and take personal responsibility for one’s actions.
-Although it may be difficult to recognize, this orientation uniquely is promoted in the United States, particularly among men (but increasingly among women as well).
-In contrast, the interdependent cultural orientation generally values the glory of some group (for example, one’s family, community, tribe, or country).
+Although it may be difficult to recognize, this orientation uniquely is promoted in the United States.
+In contrast, the collectivistic cultural orientation generally values the honor of the group (for example, one’s family, community, tribe, or country).
 This orientation is promoted most clearly in Asia and Africa.
 Both orientations are represented in key cultural institutions (for example, democratic vs. communist governmental structures) and practices (sending kids to day care when young while parents work vs. staying with them).

-Clearly, the freedom and opportunities associated with an independent cultural orientation is the envy of the world.
+Clearly, the freedom and opportunities associated with an individualistic cultural orientation is the envy of the world.
 This probably is part of the reason why the United States historically has received so many immigrants.
 The focus on independence also encourages individuals to achieve.
 American society obviously has benefited from this achievement, as seen in the tremendous wealth that has been attained.
-On the other hand, the focus on standing out in excellence brings with it many disadvantages, including isolation and the stress of trying to do well in everything.
-In contrast, an interdependent cultural orientation often possesses the advantages of interconnectedness among people and a more laid-back lifestyle.
+On the other hand, the focus on standing out in excellence brings with it many disadvantages, including an unhealthy kind of pride, isolation, and the stress of trying to do well in everything.
+In contrast, a collectivistic cultural orientation often possesses the advantages of humility, interconnectedness among people, and a more laid-back lifestyle.